k-kawakami/rnn_benchmark/README.md

 ### 2-layer Deep LSTM with 512 hidden units for each layer

-CuDNN compute multi-layer LSTM in parallel to speed up.
+CuDNN compute multi-layer LSTM in parallel.

 We expected to get more improvements with cudnn on deep lstm case than single lstm case but that's not ture.